tigressine/escala/tests/MANUAL_TESTS.md

 *I want to have an interactive menu capable of properly leading the user to the game.*
 When you first run the game, make sure that the menu is properly loading.

-*I want .*
+*I want to be able to access instructions how to play the game.*
-When you first run the game, make sure that the menu is properly loading.
+When you first run the game,you can go to settings and access the how-to page.
+Or in-game click on the menu ba.